 There’s some debate out there on if bamboo toothbrushes are actually more sustainable than plastic.
-They still have plastic bristles, come in packaging, etc. Read this article for more info and do your own research before deciding.
+They still have plastic bristles, come in packaging, and get thrown out when switching toothbrushes.

 34. Re-use bath towels

-One day at work, the topic of how often we shower and change out bath towels came up (don’t ask me how).
+One day at work, the topic of how often we shower and change out bath towels came up (don’t ask me why!).
 The majority of my coworkers said they shower every day and use a new towel each time.
 I was shocked.

 35. Take shorter showers

-36. Bring along reusable grocery bags
+36. Shop with reusable grocery bags

 37. Get reusable produce bags

-38. Buy in bulk when possible
+38. Buy in bulk when appropriate

 39. Bring your own containers to buy in bulk